YX577/esd/index.md

 ## Support or Contact

-Having trouble with ESD R package?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Having trouble with ESD R tool?
+Check out our [documentation](https://github.com/metno/esd/wiki) or [contact support](https://github.com/contact) and we’ll help you sort it out.